Testing For Iodine Sufficiency In The Body

 The answer depends upon whom you ask.
 Typical blood iodine reference ranges used by laboratories in the US are between about 52 and 109 mcg/L. Other sources state a much higher upper level for normal blood levels, for example, a reference book of mine gives a range for blood iodine levels of up to 300 mcg/L (Dinicolantonio, 2021).

 The limitations of blood testing for iodine are similar to those for any other mineral in the sense that what is found in blood may be quite different from that found in tissues in the body.
-For example, minerals like calcium and magnesium in blood may show at sufficient concentrations while tissue levels are low or high.
+For example, minerals like calcium and magnesium may show at sufficient concentrations in the blood, while tissue levels are low or high.
 In other words, the amount of a mineral found in the blood is often not a good reflection of bodily sufficiency for the mineral.
-This, in fact is one main reason why we like to use a hair mineral analysis to assess mineral nutrition.
+This, in fact is one main reasons why we like to use a hair mineral analysis to assess mineral nutrition.

 There is still some usefulness to doing a blood iodine test.
 A low level is likely to actually indicate a deficiency.
 However, a reading that is “normal” doesn’t necessarily mean a person has adequate body stores of the mineral.